 Internally, the class Inequality in the graph package is used to represent type constraints.
 This class references two objects implementing the InequalityTerm interface, one for each side of the inequality.
 The InequalityTerm interface is implemented by inner classes of TypedIOPort, Variable, ArrayType, and RecordType, to encapsulate the type of the port, the variable, and the element type of structured types.
 For some more elaborate type constraints, the actor programmer can use these classes directly.
 Specifically, in some actors, simple constraints between variables are not capable of representing the type constraints between ports and parameters.
 In such cases, monotonic functions can be used to specify more complex type constraints.
-That is, constraints in the form $f(\alpha) \le \beta$ are admitted, where $f(\alpha)$ is a monotonic function of $\alpha$ , and $\beta$ can be a constant or a variable.
+That is, constraints in the form $f(\alpha) \leq \beta$ are admitted, where $f(\alpha)$ is a monotonic function of α , and β can be a constant or a variable.
 An example of this appears in the AbsoluteValue actor in the actor library.
 Here, one of the type constraints is: If the input type is not complex, the output type is the same as the input type, otherwise, the output type is double.
-This constraint can be expressed as $f(\text{inputType}) \le \text{outputType}$ , where
+This constraint can be expressed as f(inputType) \leq outputType, where

-''' f(inputType) = inputType, if inputType \neq complex <math>f(inputType) = double, if inputType = complex. '''
+''' f(inputType) = inputType, if inputType ≠ complex f(inputType) = double, if inputType = complex. '''